 |Select one of the following courses in methods with an advisor:||3|

-|METHODS OF TEACHING SECONDARY BUSINESS EDUCATION|
+|METHODS OF TEACHING SECONDARY BUSINESS EDUCATION TO ADOLESCENTS|

-|METHODS OF TEACHING SECONDARY SCIENCE|
+|METHODS OF TEACHING SCIENCE TO ADOLESCENTS|

-|METHODS OF TEACHING SECONDARY SOCIAL STUDIES|
+|METHODS OF TEACHING SOCIAL STUDIES TO ADOLESCENTS|

-|METHODS OF TEACHING SECONDARY ENGLISH|
+|METHODS OF TEACHING SECONDARY ENGLISH TO ADOLESCENTS|

 |SEED 460||STUDENT TEACHING SEMINAR: SECONDARY EDUCATION||6|